rkiko/AC_Agulhas_eddy_2021/README.md

 considering also the smallest size classes; (ii) the flux calculated considering also the smallest size classes and a different eta and b coefficient

+\
+an32

-In this script I take the flux data from the transect between South Africa and South America and I compare it with the data from our cruise
+In this script I take the flux data from the transect between South Africa and South America and I compare it with the data from our cruise and with the independent trap sediments from Mouw et al. (see script an24).
+I calculate the flux for our transect and for the South Africa South America transect in 3 ways (i) the old way, in which I do not consider smallest size classes and old eta and b values; (ii) including smallest size classes, old eta and b values (iii) including smallest size classes and new eta and b values